mmz33/NN-From-Scratch/README.md

 ## Dependencies

 For dependencies, it is recommended to create a virtual enviroment and do `pip3 install -r requirements.txt`.
 But anyway the versions are not so important as the code uses basic methods.
-Moreover, `matplotlib` is only needed for this code in case you want to plot some MNIST images.
+Moreover, `matplotlib` is only needed for this code in case you want to plot some images.

 ## Training

-To train your model using the MNIST dataset, define the network and other parameters as a json file (see `configs/network1.json` for an example).
+To train your model, define the network and other parameters as a json file (see `configs/network1.json` for an example).
 For training, `task` should be set to `train` in the json config file.
 After that, you can just do:

 `python3 main.py json_file`